novski/diagrams.net-cable-list/README.md

 - Not connected cables (loose ends) are omitted.
 - Cable Labels are fixed to digits 00000-09999.
 - Cable Numbers are incremented from the highest number found on any page.
+- wxpython has certain problems with python 3.10+

 ## How to debugg:
 Debug in stdout with helpers.ET.dump(elements) or to a file with helpers.toOutputXmlFile(elements) function.